-- Elevation data is based on 3 arc-second DEM data, which is originally provided by SRTM. - Roads, rivers, lakes, railways, populated areas, state borders, etc. are obtained from the OSM project.
+- Roads, rivers, lakes, railways, populated areas, state borders, etc. are obtained from the OSM project.
 Only a tiny subset of this always growing project is used.
-We update this data once per year, usually in summertime.
+We update this data once per year, usually in summertime. - The major source for aeronautical information, airfields, airspace zones, navigation aids, etc. represents the OFM project.
+Partily, we also take data from Our airports web page.